HomeTrue North Blog

 5. All the microbreweries

-Several microbreweries, brewpubs, taverns, and pubs in Montreal serve delicious and popular local and artisanal beers.
-Dieu du Ciel and Amère à Boire are prominent destinations, and you'll find them teeming with locals all day, from after work to late at night, seven days a week.
+Several microbreweries, brewpubs and bars in Montreal serve local and artisanal beers.
+Dieu du Ciel and Amère à Boire are well-known destinations — they teem with locals all day, from after work to late at night, seven days a week.

 People sit around a table with glasses of beer and a charcuterie board at Dieu du Ciel